WHAT TO EXPECT AND HOW TO BEHAVE

 ***SPECIAL ALERT ON CELL PHONES AND ELECTRONIC DEVICES***

-As of April 15, 2013, you are no longer allowed to bring any cell phone or electronic communication devices into Cook County courthouses except for the Richard J. Daley Center.
-There are other exceptions for attorneys, judges, government employees and parties to orders of protection who are required to carry GPS devices.
+Cell phones are currently prohibited at the Hon.
+George N. Leighton Criminal Court Building at 2600 South California Avenue in Chicago.
+There are exceptions for attorneys, judges, government employees and parties to orders of protection who are required to carry GPS devices.
 Anyone violating this ban can be held in contempt of court.
+The Criminal Court Building has a limited number of free storage lockers.
 For more information, see Cell Phone Electronic Device Ban.
 DuPage County Circuit Court already bans bringing in camera phones or recording devices.
 (See: DuPage County Security Information.)
 Lake County allows you to bring in cell phones but not to use them in the courtroom.
 (See: Lake County Circuit Court Security Brief.)

 3. YOU MUST APPEAR